 The UAF Bristol Bay Campus offers numerous ecosystem health-related summer courses.
 Many of them involve fieldwork and research in the virtually untouched Bristol Bay ecosystem.
 Occasionally, there are scholarships available to fund student tuition and travel.
 We are also constantly investigating ideas for new summer course offerings based on community interest and demand.
 If you're interested in registering for a course please contact us today!
 Here is a list of our courses:

-Salmon Camp 2014 will be held July 28 - August 5, on the shores of Lake Aleknagik in the Bristol Bay region of Southwest Alaska.
+Salmon Camp 2014 was held July 28 - August 5, on the shores of Lake Aleknagik in the Bristol Bay region of Southwest Alaska.
 Salmon Camp is a one week intensive science course where high school students are introduced to the natural history of salmon in the Wood-Tikchick Lake system, lifecycles and ecosystems of the region, sustainable and renewable energies, field research methods, and more.
 Through hands-on scientific observations, experimentation and data analysis, students are involved in focused research projects and present their findings to the community to complete this data intensive course.

 Alaskan high school students are eligible, though the camp often consists of those going into their junior or senior years.
 All students who complete the 1 week camp will earn 1 science credit through the University of Alaska Fairbanks - Bristol Bay Campus.